CarolinaAmateurRadioClub/Website/_posts/2017-03-02-new-update.md

 **Our regular club meetings are every Thursday Night starting at 6:00 pm**

-***Our next meeting is October 26, 2017***
+***Our next meeting is November 2, 2017***

-Lincoln County Fire Dept Radio Exercise Sat October 21, 2017 at 9:00 am to Noon
+Lincolnton Christmas Parade, Sun November 26, 2017.
+Meet at the East side of the Courthouse at 3:00 pm.